ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

     Moreover a different weight may be assigned to different requests.

   Service Level Agreement:
-  : This specification allows a server to provide quota hints to the clients.
+  : This specification allows a server to provide quota hints to the clients,
+    and expose the values used to compute the quota for the current request.
     Those hints do not imply that respectful clients will not be throttled out or denied service under certain circumstances.